MattGibbard/MattGibbard/README.md

 - 👋 Hi, I’m @MattGibbard
-- 👀 I’m interested in webdev, javascript and node
+- 👀 I’m interested in gamedev, unity, webdev, javascript and node
-- 🌱 I’m currently learning javascript best practices
+- 🌱 I’m currently learning unity and javascript
 - 💞️ I’m looking to collaborate on a small learning project
 - 📫 How to reach me ...